Okikday/custom_widgets_toolkit/README.md

 - **constant_sizing.dart:** Predefined sizing constants for design consistency. e.g ConstantSizing.columnSpacingSmall, ConstantSizing.rowSpacing(12) => easy to use
 - **custom_scroll_physics.dart:** Tailored scroll behavior.
 - **custom_curves.dart:** Spring-like curves and other smooth curves for natural UI transitions.
+- **page_animation.dart:** It is used to animate pages using [buildCustomTransitionPage] or [pageRouteBuilder] which can be used with normal route or GoRouter

 ## Custom Widgets